infinitered/reactotron/packages/demo-react-js/README.md

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).

+## Reactotron Notes

+With `create-react-app`, the default devtool is `eval`.
+We need that set to `source-map` to get the stack traces proper.

+Instead of ejecting for this demo,  let's just reach into the node_modules and change it.

+SPARTA!!!!!!

+`atom ./node_modules/react-scripts/config/webpack.config.dev.js`

+Change the line that currently says

+`  devtool: 'eval',`

+to

+`devtool: 'source-map',`

+It's the first line after the module exports.  (line 18, but that will change as new version get put out)

 ## Sending Feedback

 We are always open to [your feedback](https://github.com/facebookincubator/create-react-app/issues).